oracle-samples/oci-iot-samples/apex/dashboard/README.md

 ## Prerequisites

-1. Complete setup of Iot Platform including:
+1. Complete setup of Iot Platform including access to APEX:
-    1. Configure an IoT Domain's Access to REST
-    2. Configure an IoT Domain's Access to APEX
 2. Create an APEX user to install and access the application.

 Documentation about creating APEX users can be found in the